Komitee gegen den Vogelmord e. V.

 CABS won a court case: bramblings will no longer be hunted in Italy

-In 2007 the first major autumn bird protection camp started on Malta.
-Henceforth every autumn we have deployed around 30 conservationists and environmentalists from all across Europe.
-The following year in similar fashion, we began to intensify our spring operations on Cyprus, which equally begun on a small scale and built up gradually forming an international bird protection camp.
-Cyprus suffers gruesome largescale trapping of songbirds (particularly Blackcap) around Famagusta and the British Sovereign Base Areas.
-The Trappers use illegal decoys and limesticks to fuel an illegal restaurant trade for the meze Ambelopoulia.
-Just a few birds can retail for 40 euros.
+In 2008, we also began to intensify our anti-poaching operations in Cyprus, which equally started on a small scale and has since built up to become a regular bird protection camp with teams of international volunteers deployed.
+Cyprus suffers gruesome largescale trapping of songbirds (particularly blackcap) around the SE of the island and in the British Sovereign Base Areas.
+The rappers use illegal decoys, nets and limesticks to fuel the trade of songbirds on the black market where they are considered an under the counter delicacy known as ‘ambelopoulia’.
+Just a few birds can sell for 60€.
 Driving the trapping to industrial scales in a region with a suffering economy.

 2010 - 2014 Awakening to new shores